Attractions

 Cascina | San Lorenzo a Pagnatico

-In the hamlet of San Lorenzo a Pagnatico is the church of San Pietro, first mentioned in 1134 and probably…
+In the hamlet of San Lorenzo a Pagnatico we find the church of San Pietro, first mentioned in 1134 and…

 Read More →